jodienorris030/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-17
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code too early can lead to unnecessary complexity and bugs, and that we should focus on writing clear and correct code first.